Home

 Photo: There is no printed menu, as the menu is posted behind the counter.
 Breakfast, lunch and dinner are served, and you can order anything on the menu, any time you visit.
 Case-in-point: During my visit today, at 1:30 in the afternoon, I ordered "Chorizo and Eggs" from the "Desayunos" ... or breakfast menu.
 No problem at Morenita Market and Taqueria, as the restaurant and staff are flexible.

 Photo: The "Chip Bar" is located next to the order counter.
-Unlike most Mexican restaurants, this isn't a "chip and salsa" bar, as there is no salsa... you "make do" from bottles of Valentino and Tapito hot sauce.
+Unlike most Mexican restaurants, this isn't a "chip and salsa" bar, as there is no salsa... you "make do" from bottles of Valentina and Tapito hot sauce.
 The chips are kept warm under a hot lamp, and you scoop your tortilla chips with tongs, and put them in a little paper dish thing.
 There are little plastic cups, complete with lids, for you to put the salsa - or lack of salsa - into, to carry back to your table.
-I simply took the bottle of Valentino sauce back to my table, to enjoy with my tortilla chips.
+I simply took a bottle of Valentina sauce back to my table, to enjoy with my tortilla chips.

 Photo: The "open" kitchen from previous days is gone, but you can still look behind the counter, and watch the staff prepare your meal.